-- (iii) should not have been detained or prevented from writing the End Semester Examinations in any Semester due to shortage of attendance or any other reason, shall be placed in 'FIRST CLASS with DISTINCTION'. - Students having final CGPA (at the end of IDP) for both UGP/ PGP \geq 8.00/ 7.75, but not fulfilling the above conditions shall be placed in 'FIRST CLASS'. - 13.4 Students with final CGPA (at the end of the IDP) for UGP/ PGP \geq 6.50/ 6.75 but < 8.00/ 7.75, shall be placed in 'FIRST CLASS'. - 13.5 Students with final CGPA (at the end of the IDP) for both UGP/ PGP \geq 5.50/ 6.00 but < 6.50/ 6.75, shall be placed in 'SECOND CLASS'. - 13.6 All other Students who qualify for the Award of the Degree (as per Item 13.1), with final CGPA (at the end of the IDP) for UGP ≥ 5.00 but < 5.50, shall be placed in 'PASS CLASS'. - 13.7 A student with final CGPA (at the end of the IDP) for UGP < 5.00 will not be eligible for the Award of the B. Tech Degree. - 13.8 A student with final CGPA (at the end of the IDP) for PGP < 6.00 will not be eligible for the Award of the M. Tech / MBA Degree. - 13.9 Students fulfilling the conditions listed under Item 13.1 alone will be eligible candidates for 'University Rank' and 'Gold Medal' considerations.
+(ii) Shall be placed in 'First Class 'if not fulfilling the above a & b conditions

+- 12.4 Students with final CGPA (at the end of the UGP) \geq 6.50 but < 8.00, shall be placed in 'FIRST CLASS'. - 12.5 Students with final CGPA (at the end of the UGP) \geq 5.50 but < 6.50, shall be placed in 'SECOND CLASS'. - 12.6 All other Students who qualify for the Award of the Degree (as per Item 12.1), with final CGPA (at the end of the UGP) \geq 5.00 but < 5.50, shall be placed in 'PASS CLASS'. - 12.7 A student with final CGPA (at the end of the UGP) < 5.00 will not be eligible for the Award of the Degree.

+12.8 Students fulfilling the conditions listed under Item 12.3 alone will be eligible candidates for - 'University Rank' and 'Gold Medal' considerations.

-14.0 Withholding of Results
+13.0 Withholding of Results

-14.1 If the student has not paid fees to University/ College at any stage, or has pending dues against his name due to any reason whatsoever, or if any case of indiscipline is pending against him, the result of the student may be withheld, and he will not be allowed to go into the next higher Semester.
+13.1 If the student has not paid fees to University/ College at any stage, or has pending dues against his name due to any reason whatsoever, or if any case of indiscipline is pending against him, the result of the student may be withheld, and he will not be allowed to go into the next higher Semester.
 The Award or issue of the Degree may also be withheld in such cases.

-15.0 Transitory Regulations
+14.0 Transitory Regulations

-15.1 Student who has discontinued for any reason, or has been detained for want of attendance or lack of required credits as specified, or who has failed after having undergone the Degree Programme, may be considered eligible for readmission to the same Subjects/ Courses (or equivalent Subjects/ Courses, as the case may be), and same Professional Electives/ Open Electives (or from set/category of Electives or equivalents suggested, as the case may be) as and when they are offered (within the time-frame of 10 years from the Date of Commencement of his I Year I Semester).
+14.1 Student who has discontinued for any reason, or has been detained for want of attendance or lack of required credits as specified, or who has failed after having undergone the Degree Programme, may be considered eligible for readmission to the same Subjects/ Courses (or equivalent Subjects/ Courses, as the case may be), and same Professional Electives/ Open Electives (or from set/category of Electives or equivalents suggested, as the case may be) as and when they are offered (within the time-frame of 8 years from the Date of Commencement of his I Year I Semester).

-16.0 Student Transfers
+15.0 Student Transfers

-- 16.1 There shall be no Branch transfers after the completion of Admission Process. - 16.2 There shall be no transfer among the Constituent Colleges and Units of Jawaharlal Nehru Technological University Hyderabad.
+- 15.1 There shall be no Branch transfers after the completion of Admission Process. - 15.2 There shall be no transfer among the Constituent Colleges and Units of Jawaharlal Nehru Technological University Hyderabad.

-17.0 Scope
+16.0 Scope

-- i) Where the words "he", "him", "his", occur in the write-up of regulations, they include "she", "her", "hers". - ii) Where the words "Subject" or "Subjects", occur in these regulations, they also imply "Course" or "Courses". - iii) The Academic Regulations should be read as a whole, for the purpose of any interpretation.
+- i) Where the words "he", "him", "his", occur in the write-up of regulations, they include "she", "her", "hers". - ii) Where the words "Subject" or "Subjects", occur in these regulations, they also imply "Course" or "Courses".

-- iv) In case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Vice-Chancellor/ Principal is final. - v) The College may change or amend the Academic Regulations, Course Structure or Syllabi at any time, and the changes or amendments made shall be applicable to all Students with effect from the dates notified by the College Authorities.
+- iii) The Academic Regulations should be read as a whole, for the purpose of any interpretation. - iv) In case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Vice-Chancellor/ Principal is final. - v) The College may change or amend the Academic Regulations, Course Structure or Syllabi at any time, and the changes or amendments made shall be applicable to all Students with effect from the dates notified by the College Authorities.

-MALPRACTICE RULES
+MALPRACTICES RULES